jasonp000/angry-umbrella/3-three-crazy-cats/readme.md

 Estimated Duration: 15-20 minutes

 - Task 1: Add the Elastic Load Balancer variables, definition, and security group
-- Task 2: Add a Launch Configuration definition and remove the instance def
+- Task 2: Add a Launch Configuration definition and remove the instance definition
 - Task 3: Create an autoscaling group definition
 - Task 4: Plan and apply
 - Task 5: Connect and validate